After Pentagon Ends Contract, Top-Secret Scientists' Group Vows To Carry On

 For now, Hemley says, the group is eager to continue its research and is "working closely with our sponsors to make sure that happens."

 The National Nuclear Security Administration, which oversees the nation's nuclear weapons, would be a natural fit for the group.
-It has solicited numerous studies from the Jasons on the nation's nuclear stockpile over the years.
+It has solicited numerous studies from the Jasons on the nuclear stockpile over the years.

-At a congressional hearing earlier this month, NNSA director Lisa Gordon-Hagerty voiced her support for the group: "I can tell you that they are rich and history," she said, "and their technical expertise is sound."
+At a congressional hearing this month, NNSA Administrator Lisa Gordon-Hagerty voiced her support for the Jasons: "I can tell you that they are rich and history," she said, "and their technical expertise is sound."